TL-Consulting-Lab/Kotlin-beginner/demo-prompts.md

 This file contains the prompts used during the development and testing of a Kotlin application which does product management.

 ## Explain Code
+Inline Copilot chat
+Hiighlight a block of code and ask copilot using /Explain

+Agent Mode
 - /explain Please explain this code base

-## Check if servers are running
-- check if both servers are running correctly

-## perform an action
-- run the app

-## Setup, Run & Health Check

-- Setup the project and verify it works.
+## Using Inline comments for code generation
+Go to, ProductManager.kt, write // Update an existing product.
+Copilot will analyze and suggest a code block, You can accept by clicking enter

 ## Add functionality
 Add task management functionality
 - add a new feature to Update/Edit Products, allowing users to modify product details

+Update main.kt and frontend as well along with any other dependencies Suggest commands to run this

+Compile the updated code
+> cd Kotlin-beginner
+> kotlinc kotlin\Main.kt kotlin\Product.kt kotlin\ProductManager.kt -include-runtime -d ProductManagementSystem.jar

+Run the application
+> java -jar ProductManagementSystem.jar

+Open Web Interface
+> cd frontend
+> start index.html

+Additional features
 - add a new feature to Delete Products, allowing users to remove products from the system
 - add a new feature for product Status: Active/Inactive/Discontinued status
 - add a new feature to the application to support image upload and display for products.